Skip to main content

 Templates are a great way to understand how Blueprints are built.
 When you open one, explore these areas:

-• Data panel (left side) β€” see how input and output parameters are defined and what types they use
+• Inputs and Outputs section — see how parameters are defined and what types they use

-• Canvas (center) β€” follow the flow from the Start node through decision branches, assignments, and return nodes
+• Embedded diagram — follow the flow from the Start node through decision branches, assignments, and return nodes

 To go deeper into how the editor works, see The Blueprint Editor.